|

 Can You Take a Baby on Safari?
 Everything To Know!

 Can you take a baby on safari?
-Since my partner and I met in Namibia, it’s been a dream of mine to take our son back to the place we met.
-This month, my dream came true when we took him on safari to Namibia’s Etosha National Park.
+Since my partner and I met in Namibia, and I’ve been guiding there for years as a women’s adventure and photography guide, it was been a dream of mine to take our son back to the place we met.
+My dream came true when we took him to Cape Town, South Africa, and on safari to Namibia’s Etosha National Park.

 Can a baby go on a safari anywhere?
 Not exactly, but that doesn’t mean it’s impossible!
-I’ve spent 7 months of my life traveling all through Southern and East Africa and have brought two tour groups over as well.
-Over that time I’ve learned a lot about the region.
+I’ve spent 7 months of my life traveling all through Southern and East Africa, and over that time, I’ve learned a lot about the region.
 Here’s everything to consider before taking your baby or toddler on safari.

 Consider Their Age